saptak/envddext/docs/demoguide.md

 3. **Verify Installation**:
    * Open the Envoy Gateway extension
-   * You should see an 8-tab interface with security policies and enhanced template gallery
+   * You should see an 8-tab interface with Security Policies, Template Gallery, and JWT authentication capabilities

 ## Learning Path